- -- operator

 splice()

-returns an array containing the deleted elements.
-If no elements are removed, it returns an empty array.
+modifies the original array and returns a new array containing the removed elements.
+If there are no removed items, it returns an empty array.

 let arr = ['a', 'b', 'c', 'd'];